Pharmacy Technician Program

 • A serious commitment to attendance requirements

 BCAT’s Pharmacy Technician Program is offered once a year.
 We start accepting applications for the program in November of each year with classes starting in March or June depending on qualified applicants.
-However, the 2017 Pharmacy Technician class will start in June 2017 because we did not receive enough applicants to start the March class.
+However, the 2018 Pharmacy Technician class will start in June 2018.

 Visit our Enrollment page for details on how to apply.
 If you would like to speak to a BCAT representative or schedule a tour, please contact (716) 259-1680 or email: firstname.lastname@example.org.
 Registration and Enrollment has been extended.
 Remember this is a WALK-IN Enrollment Process